 Historic Roof Replacement in New Jersey

-Historic Roofing in Morris County, N.J.
-Just Got Easier
+Historic Roofing in NJ, Just Got Easier

 Many people are under the misconception that natural materials are always better, but when it comes to building supplies, that’s not the case.
 Natural products are susceptible to a variety of issues caused by the weather and the deteriorating effects of the sun’s rays.
 Rain and wind do more damage to natural materials, and UV radiation does a number on their rich coloring.
 The cost of natural materials is high, and the amount of maintenance required to keep them looking their best is often more than people bargained for.

 With DaVinci Roofscapes’ composite slate and cedar products, there’s no cracking, flaking, termite damage, or yearly maintenance.
 The composite roofs offer the beauty of nature without the hassle associated with it.
 When you look upon your new polymer roof, there’s no way you would be able to tell that it isn’t a natural substance – but your wallet will notice the difference.

 A common problem homeowners and building managers face when choosing slate for a roof is all the additional work that goes into the installation.
 Slate is heavy, and most buildings aren’t up to the task of supporting a roof made with it.
 In order to bear the immense weight, buildings need intensive foundation modification and structural rafters.
 With DaVinci Roofscapes, you get the appearance of slate without needing structural modifications.

 If you’re wondering about how DaVinci Roofscapes will stand up to the sun, rest assured that there will be little to no fading.
 DaVinci uses the best UV stabilizers in the industry, so the color you choose for the roof is the same color you’ll have years down the road.
 There are also no dye lots, so if an addition is in your future, DaVinci can match the color of a sample tile from the existing roof.
 No one will ever know that your addition wasn’t part of the original structure.